 Yes, absolutely!
 This soup is fantastic made in advance and reheated for several days.
 When stored properly in airtight containers in the refrigerator, this soup should keep for up to 4 days.

 Reheating can be done in a soup pot on the stovetop over medium heat, stirring occasionally until heated through.
-For smaller portions, reheat in a microwave-safe dish for 2 minutes, stir, and heat at additional 30-minute intervals as needed.
+For smaller portions, reheat in a microwave-safe dish for 2 minutes, stir, and heat at additional 30-second intervals as needed.

 A note for special diets

 This Chunky Tomato Basil Soup is grain-free, gluten-free, refined sugar-free and can easily be made friendly for Low-FODMAP, Paleo, Whole30, Vegetarian, and Vegan diets with a few easy swaps.

 For Low-FODMAP diets, garlic-infused olive oil makes an easy swap for high-FODMAP garlic cloves.
 Green onions (top parts only) make a great swap for high-FODMAP sweet onions.
 Lactose-free swaps for the heavy cream are outlined in the section below.

 For Paleo and Whole30 diets, you’ll want to make sure you utilize a dairy-free alternative for the heavy cream (options below).